NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ProstateZoneSegmentation/README.md

 1. Discuss methods to create sector map.
 Which landmarks should be used?

 ## Progress and Next Steps
+1. first results on more training data and with different models look promising
+1. Obtained meaningful results for the AFS .
+1. disucussions with people how to further improve the outcome.
 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations